10 Coldest Cities in the World – 2023 Update

 |Lowest Recorded Temperature||-51.3°F|

-Sitting to the west of Irkutsk is Novosibirsk, a city of 1.5 million and the largest in Siberia.
+Sitting west of Irkutsk is Novosibirsk, a city of 1.5 million and the largest in Siberia.
 The city enjoyed a growth spurt during Stalin’s reign when much of the country’s industry moved there.
 It continues to be an essential manufacturing center today, hosting leaders in aerospace, energy, and agricultural engineering.

 6. Nur-Sultan, Kazakhstan